 Given an (unstructured) agent language based mainly on reactive rules, how can the syntax be extended so that important features allowing code re-use, modularization and the like are available?

-To this end we introduced a novel abstraction given by the notion of a mental state transformer.
+To this end we introduced a novel abstraction: the mental state transformer.